I was motivated to research and write this article by my memories of the giant roadside Presto Whip cans that I marveled at as a boy.

 The Roll: The dough is very good and just the right soft consistency.
 The Capri roll is subject to becoming "crusty" if left out too long, so they are best ordered early in the day fresh and hot.
 This roll is longer and thinner than the original Roma Bakery article however.
 Its extruded length may be a strategy to minimize the pepperoni filling.

 The Pepperoni: Excellent spicy pepperoni that lives up to the legend.
 Sliced properly that is in keeping with Roma's of Dearborn.
 A little thin in serving size as compared to the other rolls reviewed.
+The Construction:

 The added length on this roll means the dough is rolled fewer times.
 Fewer revolutions mean fewer pepperoni slices need be rolled in.
 It does not have the ideal girth and pepperoni serving size of the Dearborn Italian Bakery roll, for comparison.